Roland VariOS: Overview

 The Roland VariOS is a rack-mounted open-ended variable system module.
 It is possible to independently manipulate the pitch, time and formant of a sample, add effects and build complete audio-based arrangements—all in a real-time environment and without CPU drain.
-In addition, the VariOS can emulate analogue synthesisers such as the Roland Jupiter 8 and Roland TB-303.
+In addition, the VariOS can emulate two analog synthesisers: the Roland Jupiter 8 (referred to as VariOS-8) and Roland TB-303.
+While it's possible Roland intended more software synthesizers for the VariOS none were ever created for it apart from those two.

 The VariOS can operate as a stand-alone tool or alongside digital audio sequencers using MIDI clock and MTC sync.
 V-Producer arrangements can be saved as a Standard MIDI File, and processed audio files can be exported in WAV or AIFF format for use in other editors and software.

+The VariOS will attempt to boot from the PCMCIA card first (if VC-1 or VC-2 are installed), otherwise its internal VariOS program will load to be used in conjunction with V-Producer.
+You must manually engage the software synthesizer programs from the menu by holding down the menu and left arrow button and powering on the unit.
+The unit will have to be powered on and off multiple times to change each mode as there's no way to change it live in software.

 Expansion cards

-Two expansion cards were released for the VariOS.
-The VC-1 emulates a Roland D-50, while the VC-2 can allow vocal processing with an external microphone, with effects such as a vocoder and choir.
+Two expansion cards were released for the VariOS and V-Synth lineup.
+The VC-1 virtualizes a Roland D-50, while the VC-2 can allow vocal processing with an external microphone, with effects such as a vocoder and choir.
 Roland has not announced plans to release any future expansion cards.
 Furthermore, it appears the VC-2 is now out of production, with various sources claiming that Roland made a set number of cards in an "estimation" of demand.

+The Roland VC-1 has two operating modes capable of enhancing the quality of the PCM playback, and the other with the more degraded 'classic' mode.
+It does not appear Roland has offered this feature on the D-50 Roland Cloud plugin.